East Turkistan National Awakening Movement: Activities

 Since its founding, ETNM has organized numerous demonstrations calling for the independence of East Turkistan and lobbied members of the US Congress to enact bills to help "protect" the Uyghur and other Turkic peoples of Xinjiang.
 On 20 December 2018, in remembrance of the 69th anniversary of China's occupation of East Turkistan, the group organized a march from the White House to the State Department and called on the US government to "recognize the genocide occurring in East Turkistan" and also called on the United Nations to "act according to the UN Genocide Convention and stop the 21st century Holocaust".

 Hudayar gave a speech calling on support for achieving East Turkestan's independence at a Committee on the Present Danger: China event on 9 April 2019.

-On 15 July 2019, Bill Gertz, the editor for The Washington Free Beacon reported that researchers with the ETNM, a relatively new Uyghur independence group, discovered the new camps during a nine-month open-source intelligence gathering project that utilized commercial satellite images and reports people in the region.
-They identified at least 124 internment camps, 193 prisons, and 66 bingtuan labor camps along with 37 military facilities in Xinjiang".
+In 2019, researchers with the ETNM claimed to have identified at least 124 internment camps, 193 prisons, and 66 bingtuan labor camps along with 37 military facilities in Xinjiang".

 On 1 October 2019, the 70th Anniversary of the People's Republic of China, Hudayar joined dozens of Uyghurs, Tibetans, Hong Kongers, Mongolians, and Kazakhs in front of the United Nations in New York City, where he called on the United Nations to recognize China's atrocities against Uyghurs, Tibetans, and others as a genocide and to recognize East Turkistan, Tibet, and South Mongolia as Occupied Territories.
 On 11 October 2019, ETNAM participated in a joint rally for Hong Kong hosted by the College Democrats and the College Republicans of the Catholic University of America where Hudayar joined former Senior Director for Strategic Planning at the White House, Brigadier General Robert Spalding in calling for support for Hong Kong.